cloudfoundry/bosh-softlayer-cpi-release/README.md

    A: We don't support it currently.

-2. Q: Is there any restrictions about the hostname supported by Softlayer?
+2. Q: Is there any restrictions about the hostname supported by SoftLayer?

    A: Yes.
 The hostname length can't be exactly 64.
 Otherwise there will be problems with ssh login.